brucellino/hashiatho.me/_posts/2023-11-29-github-runners-on-demand.md

 [^cloudflare_developer_platform]: The combination of all of these services was really the main reason that I chose the platform.
 For more information on Cloudflare products see [the docs](https://developers.cloudflare.com/)
 [^c4terms]: _Container_, _Component_ and _Software System_ here are C4 terms.
 [^notGreat]: The diagrams here were made with mermaidJS.
 If I'm being brutally honest, the C4 implementation is not great.
 Granted, it's still not fully implemented, but if someone had to give me this picture, I'd be more confused than I started out.
+[^nosurprises]: This was built in 2023 when nobody would have been surprised to hear that a platform service was implemented with Terraform.
+We'll see what 2024 has in store and perhaps the golden path here will deviate.
+[^webhooks]: These are registered with a `:webhook_id` and can be seen at a given `:repo` : _e.g._ `https://github.com/<username>/:repo/settings/hook/:webhook_id`